From Witness-Space Sharpness To Family-Pointwise Exactness For The Solvability Complexity Index: Introduction

-\textbf{Overview of the work.} \Cref{sec:SCIdefs} - \cref{sec:Koopman} develop the family-level SCI calculus and reinterpret Koopman results. \Cref{sec:AbstrUpgrTh} proves the abstract and concrete upgrade theorems and then introduces the decoder-regular finite-query transport preorder together with its associated transport degrees. \Cref{sec:interinteupgrade} gives two natural families for which witness-space sharpness upgrades to family-pointwise exactness via the finite-query criterion. \Cref{sec:openproblems} records the limitations of the present method and formulates the remaining open problems. \Cref{sec:LattTranspQuot} analyzes the transport-degree quotients for the natural decoder classes \(\mathscr R_{\mathrm{cont}}\) and \(\mathscr R_{\mathrm{Bor}}\).
+The main results are as follows. \Cref{sec:SCIdefs} recalls the raw type-\(G\) SCI framework and introduces the three family-level exactness notions. \Cref{sec:strictness-source-family} gives an elementary strictness example showing that witness-space sharpness does not imply family-pointwise exactness in arbitrary families. \Cref{sec:AbstrUpgrTh} proves an abstract pullback principle and a concrete finite-query criterion.
+It then introduces the decoder-regular finite-query transport preorder, proves that it is a preorder, derives a transport-saturation criterion extending the principal-source package, and shows that the corresponding transport-degree structures need not be lattices in full generality. \Cref{sec:interinteupgrade} supplies two natural families where the positive criterion applies: exact integration on compact intervals and a fixed-window spectral decision family obtained by block-diagonal stabilization. \Cref{sec:openproblems} records limitations and open problems. \Cref{sec:LattTranspQuot} analyzes the transport-degree quotients for the natural decoder classes \(\mathscr R_{\mathrm{cont}}\) and \(\mathscr R_{\mathrm{Bor}}\).

-\textbf{Foundational background.} This article is intentionally written as a companion to \cite{Sor26}.
-The split is expository and organizational: The exact-input SCI framework used here originates in \cite{Sor26}.
-The present article is largely self-contained at the raw type-\(G\) level: \cref{sec:SCIdefs} recalls the notions of computational problem, general algorithm, tower, and finite-query collapse used below.
-We cite \cite{Sor26} primarily for the origin of this framework and for the exact-input reinterpretation of the Koopman results used in \cref{sec:Koopman}.
+This article is written as a companion to \cite{Sor26}.
+The companion paper develops the raw and implemented SCI framework, the finite-query collapse mechanism, and canonical finite-height source problems.
+The present paper is largely self-contained at the raw type-\(G\) level, but it uses the terminology and notation of~\cite{Sor26} for SCI computational problems, general algorithms, standard raw type-\(G\) towers, and finite-query factorisation.

 \textbf{Notation.} Throughout, \(\mathbb N:=\{1,2,3,\dots\}\) and \(\mathbb N_0:=\{0,1,2,\dots\}\).